monome/dust/docs/jah/ack/index.md

 - sampleEnd if: set position at which sample ends playing or starts to loop, expressed in 0-1. position is fixed after a sample has been triggered. if sample end is lower than sample start sample will playback reversed.
 - loopPoint if: set position within sample start - end at which loop will start, expressed in 0-1.
 - enableLoop i: enables loop
-- disableLoop i: disable loop
+- disableLoop i: disables loop, sample is played as a oneshot
 - speed if: playback speed.
 0-5 where 1 is normal playback.
 - volume if: if: playback volume expressed in dB.
 - volumeEnvAttack if: volume envelope attack time